 Eligibility and Frequency

-Those that have already received a COVID-19 vaccine are still expected to participate in both the asymptomatic testing protocol as well as completing the Daily Symptom Check on the days they are on campus.
+Those who have already received a COVID-19 vaccine are still expected to participate in the asymptomatic testing protocol.

 Required twice weekly